Fractional Quantum Hall phases of graphene beyond ultra-short range intervalley-anisotropic interaction: Graphene with nonzero range valley symmetry breaking terms

 However, it was argued that the picture of ultra-short range intervalley interactions may be too simplistic \cite{Ank0,Ank1,StefInt} to explain the recent experimental findings \cite{Li,Liu, Coissard}; another renormalization group calculation performed in Ref \cite{Ank0} showed that the symmetry-breaking terms remain nonzero at magnetic-length scale.
 Said terms can now be expressed in the following form

-Symmetry-breaking terms now depend on an unknown function -- pair potential.
-It proved difficult to compute using RG techniques \cite{Ank0}, and without an exact expression for it we seem left with an infinite number of parameters governing the behaviour of MLG Hamiltonian (some progress has been made in bilayer graphene with experimental support \cite{KhannaZhu_2023}).
+Symmetry-breaking terms now depend on {unknown potential functions}.
+It proved difficult to compute using {renormalization group} techniques \cite{Ank0}, and without an exact expression for it we seem left with an infinite number of parameters governing the behaviour of MLG Hamiltonian (some progress has been made in bilayer graphene with experimental support \cite{KhannaZhu_2023}).
 There are several ways to reduce this uncertainty and take only essential parts of potentials into consideration.